silum/astrokat-wiki/Observation-target-specification.md

 `radec` or `azel` or `gal`
 For targets the explicit `target` tag or epoch `B1950` can be provided. `J2000` is assumed as default epoch.

-The following calibrator tags may appear in submitted/existing catalogues: `gaincal`, `bpcal`, `fluxcal`, `polcal`
+The following calibrator tags may appear in submitted/existing catalogues: `delaycal`, `gaincal`, `bpcal`, `fluxcal`, `polcal`
-These are internal tags that is assigned and used by the telescope systems.
+**Important to note**, these tags are used by the telescope pipelines and some MeerKAT processing software require the `delaycal` tag for secondary gain/phase calibrators.

 ### Target location